Physiotherapy

 International Baccalaureate Diploma Programme

-Candidates must achieve, or be expected to achieve a minimum score of 16 points at Higher Level.
-At Standard Level, a minimum score of 5 must be attained in Mathematics (or Maths Studies) and English, if at least a B grade has not previously been attained in GCSE/IGCSE/O level Maths and English.
+16 points at Higher Level.
+Science or social science subjects may be helpful but are not essential.
+At Standard Level, a minimum score of 4 must be attained in Maths and English, if at least a 4 (C) has not previously been attained in GCSE/IGCSE Maths and English.
+We accept both Mathematics: analysis & approaches and Mathematics: applications & interpretations.

 Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)